 Uncertainty in the global economy presents significant risks to our business.
-We are subject to continuing risks and uncertainties in connection with the current macroeconomic environment, including increases in inflation, rising interest rates, general economic slowdown or a recession, changes in foreign currency exchange rates, recent bank failures, the prospect of a shutdown of the U.S. federal government, geopolitical factors, including rising tensions between China and Taiwan, conflict in Israel and surrounding areas and the ongoing conflict between Russia and Ukraine and the responses thereto, pandemics or other public health crises, such as the COVID-19 pandemic, and supply chain disruptions.
+We are subject to continuing risks and uncertainties in connection with the current macroeconomic environment, including increases in inflation, rising interest rates, general economic slowdown or a recession, changes in foreign currency exchange rates, recent bank failures, the prospect of a shutdown of the U.S. federal government, geopolitical factors, including rising tensions between China and Taiwan, the ongoing conflict in the Middle East, the attacks on marine vessels traversing the Red Sea and the conflict between Russia and Ukraine and the responses thereto, pandemics or other public health crises and supply chain disruptions.
 While we are closely monitoring the impact of the current macroeconomic conditions on all aspects of our business, including the impacts on participants in our clinical trials, employees, suppliers, vendors, business partners and regulators, the ultimate extent of the impact on our business remains highly uncertain and will depend on future developments and factors that continue to evolve.
 Most of these developments and factors are outside of our control and could exist for an extended period of time.
 We will continue to evaluate the nature and extent of the potential impacts to Dianthus' business, results of operations, liquidity and capital resources.
-For additional information, see the section titled "Risk Factors" found elsewhere in this quarterly report on Form 10-Q.
+For additional information, see the section titled "Risk Factors" found elsewhere in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2023 filed with the SEC on March 21, 2024.